Update on Gulf State Park Pier 5/9/22

-Beginning on Friday, April 23rd, 2021, all beach accesses owned by Gulf State Park will be implementing paid parking.
+Beginning on Friday, April 23rd, 2021, all beach accesses owned by Gulf State Park began implementing paid parking.
 Please review the Press Release and to learn more, refer to the FAQ and Updated Policies documents.

 Parking Pay Stations (Kiosks) are in place at the Gulf State Park Fishing and Education Pier and the Beach Pavilion in Gulf Shores and at the public beach accesses in Orange Beach - Romar Beach, Cotton Bayou, Alabama Point and Shell Beach.